Idaho Falls Police Chief Bryce Johnson sat down with Rett Nelson of EastIdahoNews.com and gave an example of the concept of “Run. Hide. Fight.”

 An incident this week over a "suspicious postcard” sparked concern and fear across the community this week and put the community on edge about the possibility of a school shooting.
 Some schools locked their front doors and requested police presence as a precaution.

-The incident, which ended up being a political statement with no ill intent, began when parents were notified late Wednesday, February 28th by the Idaho Falls School District 91 via email of a "suspicious postcard" a D91 parent received in the mail.”
+Fortunately, the postcard ended up being a political statement made with no ill intent.
+The incident began when parents were notified late Wednesday, February 28th by the Idaho Falls School District 91 via email of a "suspicious postcard" a D91 parent received in the mail.”
 School district officials wrote, “The postcard included a vague reference to a weapon at a school."
 Hundreds of concerned residents questioned whether they should send their children to school and some decided to keep their children at home as a precaution.

 The postcard given to police by the local parent had a stock image of an assault rifle along with the phrase, “Coming to a school Near you?”
 Despite many media posts alleging the contrary, there were no safety incidents the following day at any local schools in Idaho Falls.

 The incident serves as an example of how spreading information which may not be correct can have a significant negative impact on the community.
 It was compared to screaming “fire” in a crowded movie theater.
 “We hope that people will call police to verify a threat rather than posting it on social media, which becomes an additional problem.”